absulysuly/Iraq-Events-Platformdeploy/GRANT/documentation/DEPLOYMENT_GUIDE.md

-# Eventara - Iraq Events Platform Deployment Package
+# Eventara - Iraq Events Platform Deployment Guide

-This package contains the complete source code, configuration, and database schema for the Eventara application.
-It has been structured for a standard Vite build process and is ready for deployment.
+This document provides a comprehensive guide to setting up, configuring, and deploying the Eventara application.

 ## Tech Stack